perfectly-balanced/PathBench/README.md

 decorators such as time-stamp and routes the messages to a specified IO stream or standard out.
 It also provides a range of debugging/printing modes: None (no information), Basic (only basic information), Low (somewhat verbose), Medium (quite verbose), High (all information).
-The RenderingEngine component is a wrapper around the pygame library and all rendering is routed through it.
+The RenderingEngine component is a wrapper around the Panda3D library and all rendering is routed through it.

 The Torch service is not an actual wrapper around pytorch, but instead it defines some constants